SoundCloud for Developers

 recorder.saveAs(filename)

-Downloads the recorded WAV to the user's computer
+Downloads the recorded WAV to the user's computer.

 Parameters:

-• filename (String): The desired name of the file
+• filename (String): The desired filename

 recorder.delete()

-Stops and deletes the recording
+Stops and deletes the recording.

 SC.Promise